-AMOC curve: To evaluate the timeliness of detection we used Normalized Time to Detection (NTtoD) which is defined as follows.
-Given a testing time series with the event of interest occurs from s to e.
+To evaluate the timeliness of detection we used NTtoD which is defined as follows.
+Given a testing time series where the event of interest occurs from s to e.
 Suppose the detector starts to fire at time t.
-For a successful detection, $s \le t \le e$, we define the NTtoD as the fraction of event that has occurred, i.e., $\frac{t-s+1}{e-s+1}$.
-NTtoD is defined as 0 for a false detection (t < s) and ∞ for a false rejection (t > e).
+For a successful detection, $s \le t \le e$ , we define the NTtoD as the fraction of event that has occurred, i.e., $\frac{t-s+1}{e-s+1}$ .
+NTtoD is defined as 0 for a false detection (t < s) and $\infty$ for a false rejection (t > e).
 By adjusting the detection threshold, one can achieve lower NTtoD at the cost of higher FPR and vice versa.
 For a complete characteristic picture, we varied the detection threshold and plotted the curve of NToD versus FPR.
-This is referred as the Activity Monitoring Operating Curve (AMOC) [4].
+This is referred as the Activity Monitoring Operating Curve (AMOC) (Fawcett and Provost 1999).